 There are 4 tools that you can use as an alternative for a wheelbarrow.
 Firstly, you can use a duffel (sack), heavy duty sled and a yoke and pair of buckets to transport small amounts of dirt.
 These tools are best suited to transport small amounts of dirt from one point to another on your garden because, they are DIY tools that don’t have wheels.
 However, you should consider using a hand truck if you intend to move large amounts of dirt across from your garden.

-These tools are best suited for use if you frequently move dirt through unlevelled paths that may constantly make tools with wheels to get stuck.
+Consider these tools if you plan to move dirt through unlevelled or rocky paths that may constantly tools with wheels get stuck.
+There are even chances of dirt falling off.

 Especially if your path is made of very heavy clay soil which tends to get very sticky when wet.
 In addition to this, clay soil is normally very hard and forms up when extremely dry, which may make you experience difficulties when navigating through such a path.